 RULE THE ROAD, BUT FIRST GET A HELMET.

-Whether you call it a style, functionality or a crash protection, heading out for a ride, there is nothing one can predict how or when an accident happens.
-Henceforth, settling on the right helmet requires appreciation, effort, and understanding.
+Whether you call it a style, functionality or crash protection, heading out for a ride, there is nothing one can predict how or when an accident happens.
+Hence, settling on the right helmet requires appreciation, effort, and understanding.
 Cycling Malaysia enlightens you 3 Yes and 3 No invaluable insights into bicycle helmets.

 - Yes, bike helmets are designed and tested on their ability to protect a head injury.
 Multi-directional Impact Protection System (MIPS) is a revolutionary protection technology constructed in bike helmets, which reduces rotational forces that can result from angled impacts.